drivera123/LDRS591/_pages/unit-5-learning-activities.md

 6. Does the study use a rigorous research design?
 7. Does the quantitative research design address the study's purpose?

 Make sure that you include your article reference, quality rating \(0-3\), and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 5" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 5
+* Learning Activity 31

-### Learning Activity 3
+### Learning Activity 32

-a\) Read chapter 7, "Participants and Data Collection," in Plano-Clark and Creswell \(2015\).
+1. Read chapter 7, "Participants and Data Collection," in Plano-Clark and Creswell \(2015\).

-b\) Review the methods section of the servant leadership article you chose to focus on.
+2. Review the methods section of the servant leadership article you chose to focus on.

-### Learning Activity 4: Blog post 2
+### Learning Activity 33 - Blog post

 Using the evaluation criteria on p.
 249 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the participants and data collection in a quantitative research report in one of the servant leadership articles.
 The figure on page 250 provides a template for recording your rating and rationale for the following questions.